ChuanyuXue/NASA-RETHi-DRDS/README.md

 - Row(raw): Length of data
 - Col(col): Width of data
 - Length(length): Flatten length of data (Row * Col)
-- Param(param): Depends on Opt
+- Option1(opt1): Depends on Service
-- SubParam(subparam): Depends on Opt
+- Option2(opt): Depends on Service
 - Data(data): Data in bytes (only exists in Json message)

 ### 3.2 Send